A software interface that provides instant control of Eos parameters

 On the one hand, it receives MIDI commands from the MFT and translates them into OSC to send them to Eos.

-On the other hand, it receives OSC messages from Eos that will, for example, modify the LED display on the MFT in MIDI.
+On the other hand, it receives OSC messages from Eos that will modify in MIDI the LED display on the MFT.

 No command to Eos can be made directly from the TwisterEos graphical interface (by clicking on an encoder symbol with the mouse for example).